csc-training/csc-env-eff/part-1/disk-areas/maindisks.md

 ### Download the example files

-☝🏻 In this example you will *download* data from [Allas](https://docs.csc.fi/data/Allas/) object storage, but keep in mind that one should avoid using Allas to do data transfer between Puhti and Mahti.
+☝🏻 In this example you will *download* data from [Allas](https://docs.csc.fi/data/Allas/) object storage.

 1. Move to your home folder: